emilianavt/VSeeFaceManual/README.md

 If Windows 10 won't run the file and complains that the file may be a threat because it is not signed, you can try the following: Right click it -> Properties -> Unblock -> Apply or select exe file -> Select More Info -> Run Anyways

+#### Is VSeeFace open source?
+I heard it was open source.

+No. It uses paid assets from the Unity asset store that cannot be freely redistributed.
+However, the actual face tracking and avatar animation code is open source.
+You can find it [here](https://github.com/emilianavt/OpenSeeFace) and [here](https://gist.github.com/emilianavt/b211073096a4484fb92e6550212c2f48).

 ### Virtual camera

 The virtual camera can be used to use VSeeFace for teleconferences, Discord calls and similar.
 It can also be used in situations where using a game capture is not possible or very slow, due to specific laptop hardware setups.